nasa/astrobee/simulation/readme.md

 ## Obtaining media

 If you you are not cross-compiling, then the build process started with "make" will download and extract a correct version of the media automatically for you.
-This is done by the *description* package, as the media is shared between rviz and Gazebo.
+This is done by the *description* package [\ref media], as the media is shared between rviz and Gazebo.
 To see if the media was installed correctly, check that there are subdirectories in the *description/media* directory.

 ## Running the Simulator